Drop Sugar Cookies

 Sugar cookies are a total delight, no matter which recipe you make.
 The simple flavor of them reminds me of childhood and good memories.

-This Drop Sugar Cookie recipe is different than a traditional cut out sugar cookie recipe (like my Greek Yogurt Cut Out Sugar Cookies or All-Butter Tea Cake Cookies) because you are not using a rolling pin and cookie cutters to cut out these cookies.
+These easy Drop Sugar Cookies are different than a traditional cut out sugar cookie recipe (like my Greek Yogurt Cut Out Sugar Cookies or All-Butter Tea Cake Cookies) because you are not using a rolling pin and cookie cutters to cut out these cookies.

 You also won’t need to add easy sugar cookie icing to them, either.